thirumurthis/Learnings/algorithm/tree_notes.md

 Scenario 2:

- - Removing a node has right child no left child.
+ - Removing a node that has right child NO left child or node.
+ - Removing a node that has left child NO right child or node.

 Removing the node 6 from the tree
 ```